-Researching the best neighborhood in Paris is a challenge for many tourists traveling to the city of lights for the first time.
+Researching the best Paris neighborhoods is a challenge for many tourists traveling to the city of lights for the first time.
 Given the charm and character unique to each Parisian neighborhood (or arrondissement), picking two or three (let alone one!) is part of the challenge before finalizing your Paris itinerary.

-Before Deciding Where to Stay in Paris
+The Best Neighborhood to Stay in Paris

 Before we jump in on the best neighborhoods in Paris to explore, we should first discuss how the city of Paris is laid out.

-The Seine River divides Paris into two, half the neighborhoods in Paris on the left side of the river, and the rest on the right side of the Seine.
+The Seine River divides Paris into two, half the neighborhoods in Paris on the left side of the river and the rest on the right side of the Seine.

 As you can see from the map, there are plenty of things to do while in Paris.
 The left side is where you can find the iconic Eiffel Tower, while the right side of the river lies the Arc de Triomphe and Montmartre.